Usbac/wolff/docs/stdlib.md

-The standard library is a set of multiple functions that are accessible from anywhere inside Wolff just like the native PHP functions.
+The standard library is a set of multiple functions that are accessible from anywhere inside Wolff and can be called like native PHP functions.

-The standard library can be disabled, meaning that its functions won't be available in the global namespace and won't collide with other functions of the same name.
-To disable it, set to `false` the `stdlib_on` key in the config array of the `system/config.php` file.
+The standard library can be disabled, meaning that its functions won't be available in the global namespace.
+To disable it, set to `false` the `stdlib_on` key in the configuration array of the `system/config.php` file.

 ## General